FAMILY MEDICATION TRACKER

 • Whether any medicines interact dangerously with each other.

-The key difference from a personal pill reminder is scope: a family tracker manages the cabinet, not just one person’s prescription schedule.
+The key difference from a personal pill reminder is scope: a family tracker manages the home medicine cabinet, not just one person’s medicine schedule.

 Why Families Need This More Than Individuals